AradhyaMahant/DBMS/README.md

 Details about the exeriments performed using sql.

 Experimen1:
-To understand DDL and DML commands\n
+To understand DDL and DML commands<br />
-Objective: To understand the concept of designing issue related to the database with creating, populating the tables.
+<br />Objective: To understand the concept of designing issue related to the database with creating, populating the tables.
 Also familiarize students with different ways of manipulation in database.

 Experimen2: